Haras du Quesnay: Early years

 The stud was established in 1907 by wealthy American sportsman William Kissam Vanderbilt.
 He sold the property to another American horseman, A. Kingsley Macomber, whose colt War Cloud won the 1918 Preakness Stakes.
 Macomber had other wins, including the 1923 Prix de l'Arc de Triomphe.

 Prior to and during the German occupation of France in World War II the property was left abandoned.

 Head family

 In 1958 the farm was acquired by prominent French horseman Alec Head, a descendant of the trainers who founded the English Racing Colony in Chantilly, Oise.
 Alec Head undertook a massive restoration of the facilities and in 1959 brought in the farm's first stallion.
 Over the years he and his wife Ghislaine developed Haras du Quesnay into one of the leading stud farms in the country with horses acquired from across Europe and the United States.

-Children of Alec Head have been distinguished participants in the horse racing industry.
-Daughter Martine is involved with managing the farm, son Freddy was a leading jockey and a trainer most notably of Goldikova, and daughter Criquette Head is one of France's leading trainers and the most successful female Thoroughbred trainer in the world.
+Ghislaine and Alec Head's children have been distinguished participants in the horse racing industry.
+Daughter Martine was involved with managing the farm until its closure in November 2022, son Freddy has been the champion jockey six times in France and a trainer most notably of Goldikova, and daughter Criquette Head is one of France's leading trainers and the most successful female Thoroughbred trainer in the world.